 Weekly meeting for team building

-When you do schedule meetings, do whatever you can to optimize productivity.
-One great way to do that is to cap your meetings at around 30 minutes, or introduce a break around the 30-minute mark for longer meetings.
+When you schedule meetings, do whatever you can to optimize productivity.
+One great way to do that is to cap meetings at around 30 minutes, or introduce a break around the 30-minute mark for longer meetings.

 Why?
 Recent research by Dr. Sahar Yousef, a cognitive neuroscientist from UC Berkeley, suggests that meeting productivity sharply decreases at the 30-minute mark.
 According to Dr. Yousef: